Art Perry: Coaching career

 Perry began his coaching career in 1973 as a part-time assistant coach for the men's basketball team at Rutgers University.
-During his tenure at Rutgers, the team finished the 1975-76 season undefeated and earned a berth in the NCAA Final Four.
+During his tenure at Rutgers, the team finished the 1975–76 season undefeated and earned a berth in the NCAA Final Four.

 Perry's first position as a head coach in NCAA Division I Men's College Basketball was at Delaware State University in 1996.
 He inherited a team in disarray, with little discipline, while having a difficult schedule with more than 8 NCAA playoff teams as opponents.
 His team improved under Perry's guidance.
 However, following the 1996–7 season, Perry took over as head coach of the men's basketball team at American University, a return to his former college team.
 As coach at American University, Perry favored a style of play that takes advantage of speed and defense.

 In a player development effort, Perry took his team at American University on a 12-day tour of Italy, playing various European basketball teams, giving players opportunities they may not have had otherwise.

 Perry's collegiate coaching career ended in 2000 following his tenure at American University.

-Div I head coaching won-loss record
+Head coaching record

 Personal life and post-coaching career

 Perry married Janis Perry (née Freeman) who is the daughter of Grammy Award-winning musician and bandleader Ernie Freeman.

 Since the end of his coaching career, Perry has served as director of Hoops Consulting, which advises schools, coaches, players, and parents on matters relating to athletics and academics.
 He also consulted for two years for the Washington Wizards of the National Basketball Association.

 Perry is currently retired and resides in Lewes, Delaware with his wife Janis, where he has at times been active in helping local political candidates.
 He has been involved in a variety of volunteer activities and is an avid tennis player.